drawidsw/world-weather-analysis/README.md

 ## Deliverable Two:

 From the 701 cities stored in the first deliverable, the data set was filtered by putting minimum temperature of 30 F and maximum temperature of 80 F. This yielded 488 distinct cities.
 Then, an attempt to filter rows with empty/null values was made.
-We did not find any null values.
-Here, we note that the country code for **Namibia** (**NA**) was incorrectly identified by panda default functions as a NULL value; thus, we used custom logic to identify empty/null values.
+Here, country codes corresponding to 4 cities were found to be NULL.
+Although these cities look legitimate, these values were still omitted from the dataset leaving 484 values behind.

 Next, using the Google APIs, the nearest hotel within 5,000 mwters was located.
-Out of 488, only 445 valid hotels were found; the remaining rows were filtered out.
+Out of 484, only 441 valid hotels were found; the remaining rows were filtered out.
 The final output with cities, the corresponding hotels and the weather information is [here](Vacation_Search/WeatherPy_vacation.csv).

 Finally, using the Google maps API, a heat map of all locations was generated, along with a tooltip displaying relevant information for each location.
 This heat map is displayed below.